pablo1793/mp2-think-twice-memory-game/README.md

         * Check that timer remains at zero and flip-counter maintains the number of flips made during the game.
         * Repeat for tablet and mobile screen sizes.
     2. After clicking:
-        * Check that timer and flip counter reset.
+        * Check that timer and flip counter reset, and that all cards return to their upside down state.
 And the game restarts.
         * Check same on tablet and mobile screen sizes.

 6. Victory overlay: